1242035/spree/guides/src/content/developer/core/shipments.md

 ### The Estimator

-The `Spree::Stock::Estimator` loops through the packages created by the packer in order to calculate and attach shipping rates to them.
+The `Viauco::Stock::Estimator` loops through the packages created by the packer in order to calculate and attach shipping rates to them.
 This information is then returned to the user so they can select shipments for their order and complete the checkout process.